notSergebtw/bettermentions/instructions.md

-download betterdiscord from here: https://github.com/rauenzi/BetterDiscordApp/releases put one of the .css file into the themes folder (it doesn't matter which one) you're done!
+download betterdiscord from here: https://github.com/rauenzi/BetterDiscordApp/releases put one of the .css file into the themes folder (betterthemes.theme.css is outdated) you're done!